Exempt Distributions FAQ

 Reference: Securities Regulation s.22(16) and 11-901F Securities Regulation Fee Checklist

-Your company is required to file report on Form 45-106F1 Report of Exempt Distribution when it distributes securities under the following exemptions:
+Your company is required to file using SEDAR+ a report on Form 45-106F1 Report of Exempt Distribution when it distributes securities under the following prospectus exemptions:

 Your company must determine if it qualifies to use BC Instrument 45-505 Alternate reporting requirements for exempt distributions of securities of eligible pooled funds.
-If your company is qualified to use BCI 45-505, your company must file Form 45-505F1 by paper.
-If your company sold securities, your company must file a Form 45-505F2 by paper and file it with the BCSC at finreport@bcsc.bc.ca.
+If your company is qualified to use BCI 45-505, your company must file Form 45-505F1 on SEDAR+.
+If your company sold securities, your company must file a Form 45-505F2 on SEDAR+.

-An investment fund who files reports on annual basis for any distributions other than sections 2.3, 2.10 or 2.19 of NI 45-106, you must file reports online through BCSC eServices these distributions for every 10 day period as required under section 6.1 of NI 45-106.
+An investment fund reporting on annual basis must file reports through SEDAR+ for distributions other than those under sections 2.3, 2.10 or 2.19 of NI 45-106 as required under section 6.1 of NI 45-106.

 An issuer reporting a sale of security made under the start-up crowdfunding exemption must file the report on or before the 30th day after completing the distribution.